oddcamp/frontend-manual/README.md

     </div>
   </div>
   ```
-- Never `@extend .styled` as it will unnecessarily increase the size of the CSS bundle;
+- Never `@extend .styled` as it will unnecessarily increase the size of the CSS bundle.

 For further details, usage and tips follow the ["Styled" guide on SASS-boilerplate](https://github.com/oddcamp/sass-boilerplate#styled-strategy) repository page.

 ### Responsive Breakpoints

-You should structure breakpoints to avoid overrides: define shared styles first and put the rest to the appropriate media queries.
+You should structure breakpoints to avoid overrides: define shared styles first and put the rest inside appropriate media queries.

 ```scss
 .element {